Linux Root Password Reset

 Rebooting

 Reboot the machine by typing reboot or shutdown -r now, or pressing Ctrl+Alt+Del or Alt+SysRq+b.
-(On typical PC keyboards, the SysRq key is labeled “Print Screen”.)
+(On typical PC keyboards, the magic SysRq key is labeled “Print Screen”.)
 Alternatively, just hard-reset the machine.

 (For more information about the “magic SysRq key” see Linux Magic System Request Key Hacks.)